VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 # DiffEngineTray

 DiffEngineTray sits in the Windows tray.
 For supported snapshot testing libraries, it monitors pending changes in snapshots.
+It is intended as a alternative to using the clipboard as an approval mechanism.

 ## NuGet package